backupbrew/switchbrew/SVC.md

 The **\_start** method determines whether to boot normally or handle an exception if X0 is set to 0 or not.

-# ResourceLimit

-For regular-applications, the reslimit(?) seems to only allow 1 NamedPort handle to be open at a time?